ROSHNIFATIMA/VOICE_ASSISTANT/README.md

-# AI Voice Assistant (OIBSIP Internship Project)
+# AI Voice Assistant

 A Python-based voice assistant that uses speech recognition, text-to-speech, OpenAI GPT for AI conversations, weather updates, Gmail API for email management, and a self-learning system.
-Developed for the OIBSIP Internship Program.

 ## Features
 - Voice-controlled commands (speech-to-text and text-to-speech)